atlantabitdevs/atlbit.dev/simple-md/2023-01-04-bitcoins_birthday_a_history__deep_dive_of_the_genesis_block.md

 ---
 date: 2023-01-04
-title: Bitcoin’s Birthday: a History & Deep Dive of the Genesis Block
+title: "Bitcoin’s Birthday: a History & Deep Dive of the Genesis Block"
-type: post
+type: Doc
 ---
 # Bitcoin’s Birthday: a History & Deep Dive of the Genesis Block